CSCfi/csc-user-guide/docs/cloud/csc_notebooks/custom_image.md

 # Create custom notebooks image with Jupyter for Notebooks

-These instructions guide you throught the process of creating Jupyter notebooks for a course with custom conda packages installed.
+These instructions guide you through the process of creating Jupyter notebooks for a course with custom conda packages installed.

 Requirements:
 * own CSC user account with Rahti access